weaviate/weaviate-io/developers/weaviate/more-resources/faq.md

 #### Q: Are there restrictions on UUID formatting?
 Do I have to adhere to any standards?

 A: The UUID must be presented as a string matching the [Canonical Textual representation](https://en.wikipedia.org/wiki/Universally_unique_identifier#Format).
 If you don't specify a UUID, Weaviate will generate a `v4` i.e. a random UUID.
 If you generate them yourself you could either use random ones or deterministically determine them based on some fields that you have.
 For this you'll need to use [`v3` or `v5`](https://en.wikipedia.org/wiki/Universally_unique_identifier#Versions_3_and_5_(namespace_name-based)).
-There are plenty of python packages available to do this.

 #### Q: If I do not specify a UUID during adding data objects, will Weaviate create one automatically?